-The notice period for termination of unlimited employment contracts is as follows:
+The term of notice for indefinite employment contracts are as follows:

-- In the first three months of work (trial period), 1 week.
+- In the first three months on the job (trial period), 1 week.

-- In the fourth to sixth month of work, 1 month, termination must be at the end of the month.
+- In the fourth to sixth month on the job, 1 month, termination must be rendered at the turn-of-the-month.

-- After six months of work, 3 months, termination must be at the end of the month.
+- After six months on the job, 3 months, termination must be rendered at the turn-of-the-month.

-After 10 years of work in the same company, an employee obtains by:
+After consecutive 10 years of work in the same company, an employee obtains by:

 - the age of 55 – 4 months’ notice, termination must be at the end of the month.